 - Lock up sharp objects.

-- All medicines, including the patient’s medicines and any over-the-counter drugs and supplements
+- All medicines, including the person's medicines and any over-the-counter drugs and supplements.

 - All guns.
 Separate ammunition from the weapons.

-It is important to make sure the home of someone who has dementia is safe for them.
+It is important to make sure the homes of people who have dementia are safe for them.

 Safety Tips for the Home

-Wandering can be a serious problem in people who have more advanced dementia.
+Wandering can be a serious problem for people who have more advanced dementia.
 These tips may help prevent wandering:

 To prevent harm when someone with dementia does wander:

-Do not leave a person who has advanced dementia alone in the home.
+DO NOT leave a person who has advanced dementia alone at home.

 Lower the temperature of the hot water tank.
 Remove or lock up cleaning products and other items that may be poisonous.